GodswillOnuoha/blockchain-python/README.md

-# python-blockchain
+# blockchain python

-A blockchain application
+A simple demonstration of blockchain using python

+# Usage

+### dependencies

+- run `pip install -r requirements.txt` to install the requirements, possibly in a virtual env